DETAILED ACTION

 For Claim 6, WO537-Iye teaches the first node according to claim 1, wherein a first modulation order is equal to a modulation order of the first PUCCH, the target resource group comprises a plurality of resource elements (REs), and a second time domain symbol is one of the at least one time domain symbol comprised in the target time domain symbol group; and the first modulation order and a number of REs comprised in the target resource group on the second time domain symbol are used together to determine a number of bits carried by the target resource group on the second time domain symbol (WO537 Pg 11-12).

-For Claim 7, WO537-Iye teaches the first node according to claim 1, wherein the bits comprised in the first bit subset are in sequential order, a characteristics bit is a bit comprised in the first bit subset, an index value of the characteristics bit in the first bit sequence is equal to a first sequential index value, and the index value of the characteristics bit in the first bit subset is equal to a second sequential index value; and the first sequential index value and the second sequential index value are positively correlated, and the target interval and the second sequential index value are used together to determine the first sequential index value (Examiner notes the scope of the claim is unclear, please see the 112 rejection above.
+For Claim 7, WO537-Iye teaches the first node according to claim 1, wherein the bits comprised in the first bit subset are sequentially indexed in the first bit subset, a characteristics bit is a bit comprised in the first bit subset, an index value of the characteristics bit in the first bit sequence is equal to a first sequential index value, and the index value of the characteristics bit in the first bit subset is equal to a second sequential index value; and the first sequential index value and the second sequential index value are positively correlated, and the target interval and the second sequential index value are used together to determine the first sequential index value (Examiner notes the scope of the claim is unclear, please see the 112 rejection above.
 The closest prior art which appears to read on the claim is WO537-Iye.
 Please see both references, please note WO537 Pg 11-12).

 For Claim 8, WO537 teaches a second node for wireless communication, comprising: a second transmitter, and a second receiver; wherein the second transmitter is configured to send a first signal, the first signal being used to indicate a target resource group, the target resource group occupying a target time domain symbol group in time domain, and the target time domain symbol group comprising at least one time domain symbol (WO537 ¶ 0005); wherein the second receiver is configured to receive a first physical uplink control channel (PUCCH) in the target resource group, wherein a first bit sequence is used to generate the first PUCCH, and the first bit sequence comprises a plurality of bits in sequential order (WO537 ¶ 0023, 0015); wherein the first bit sequence comprises a first bit subset and a second bit subset, the first bit subset comprises at least one bit after encoding the first bit block, and the second bit subset comprises at least one bit after encoding the second bit block (WO537 ¶ 0089, 0113, 0228, 0288); a priority index value associated with the first bit block is equal to a first priority index value, a priority index value associated with the second bit block is equal to a second priority index value, and the first priority index value and the second priority index value are two unequal non-negative integers (WO537 paras: [0009], [0023], [0024], [0044], [0199], and [0437]-[0440]).